DFE-Digital/bat-design-history/app/posts/how-to/2024-01-17-how-to-write-markdown.md

 [GOV.UK Design System](https://design-system.service.gov.uk/ "Design your service using GOV.UK styles, components and patterns")
 ```

-The output looks like this:
+The output looks like this (hover over the link to see the tooltip):

 [GOV.UK Design System](https://design-system.service.gov.uk/ "Design your service using GOV.UK styles, components and patterns")